Pyrola asarifolia (Pink Pyrola)

 Flower:

 Raceme of 7 to 15 flowers on slender stalks at the top of the plant.
-Flowers are ½ to ¾ inch across with 5 round petals, pink or white with pink to pinkish purple edging, the edges often curled down.
+Flowers have 5 roundish petals 1/6 to 3/8 inch (4.8 to 9.1 mm) long, the edges often curled down.
+Color is pink to purple or white at the base with pink to purple edging; flowers are ½ to ¾ inch across when fully open.
 A cluster of stamens with dark pink to red tips is hidden under the upper petals.
 The style is light green, curved down and out below the lower petals like an elephant's trunk.
+The calyx cupping the flower has 5 lobes that are triangular to egg-shaped, half to nearly as wide as long, less than half as long as the petals.
+At the base of a flower stalk is a papery bract, oblong to narrowly egg-shaped, usually as long as or longer than the stalk, occasionally shorter.

 Leaves and stem:

-Leaves are basal, 1 to 1½ inches long, round to kidney shaped, often wider than long, the blade typically shorter than the leaf stalk.
-The tip may have slight point.
+Leaves are basal, leathery, 1 to ~3 inches (24 to 71 mm) long, round to kidney shaped, often wider than long, the blade typically shorter than the leaf stalk, rounded to blunt at the tip, hairless, toothless or obscurely scalloped around the edges.
 The upper surface is very shiny.
-A few scale like leaves may be present on lower part of the flowering stem.
+Flowering stems are smooth and may have a few scale-like leaves below the flower cluster.

 Notes: